CEE 7 standard AC plugs and sockets: CEE 7 standards

+Overview

+The following table shows the common socket and plug types according to CEE 7 and puts them in relation to each other.

+The CEE 7/2 plug has now been largely phased out across Europe.
+CEE 7/4 and CEE 7/6 plugs have also become less common, as they have mostly been replaced by the universal types that fit both CEE 7/3 and CEE 7/5 sockets.

 CEE 7/1 unearthed socket and CEE 7/2 unearthed plug

 CEE 7/1 unearthed sockets are designed to accept CEE 7/2 round plugs without notches in the body and having 4.8 by 19 mm pins.

 Because they have no earth connections they have been or are being phased out in most countries.
 The regulations of countries using the CEE 7/3 and CEE 7/5 socket standards vary in whether CEE 7/1 sockets are still permitted in environments where the need for earthing is less critical.
 Sweden, for example, prohibited them from new installations in 1994.
-In Germany unearthed sockets are rare, whereas in the Netherlands and Sweden it is still common to find them in "dry areas" such as in bedrooms or living rooms.
+In Germany, unearthed sockets are rare, whereas in the Netherlands and Sweden it is still common to find them in "dry areas" such as in bedrooms or living rooms.
 Some countries prohibit use of unearthed and earthed sockets in the same room, in the "insulated room" concept, so that people cannot touch an earthed object and one that has become live, at the same time.

 The depth of the sockets varies between countries and age.
 Older sockets are so shallow that it is possible to touch the pins of a plug when the plug is inserted only deep enough to get electrical power on the pins, while newer sockets are deep enough to protect from this kind of accident.
-CEE 7/1 sockets accept CEE 7/4, CEE 7/6 and CEE 7/7 plugs without providing an earth connection.
+CEE 7/1 sockets accept CEE 7/4, CEE 7/6, and CEE 7/7 plugs without providing an earth connection.
 The earthed CEE 7/3 and CEE 7/5 sockets were specifically designed not to allow insertion of CEE 7/2 unearthed round plugs fitted to older appliances which had to be earthed via other means.